 Katie Sullivan Morford is a food writer with a passion for bringing good food and good nutrition to the plate.
 She is the author of three cookbooks and has written and developed recipes for a number of publications.
 She is the Nutrition Editor for Simply Recipes and founder of the blog Mom’s Kitchen Handbook.

-We had baking goddesses from Challah Hub Elina Tilipman & Sarah Klegman to share how they like to add crazy things into their challahs like chocolate chips, peanut butter chips, nuts, sprinkles, frozen blueberries, small pieceso f candy, marshmallows, toffee, matcha powder, turmeric, savory spices, dried onion pieces, sundried tomatoes, and more! (for the Vegans, check their recipe out)
+Our very first pandemic #ZoomChallahBake guests were baking goddesses from Challah Hub Elina Tilipman & Sarah Klegman.
+They sharee how they like to add crazy things into their challahs like chocolate chips, peanut butter chips, nuts, sprinkles, frozen blueberries, small pieceso f candy, marshmallows, toffee, matcha powder, turmeric, savory spices, dried onion pieces, sundried tomatoes, and more! (for the Vegans, check their recipe out)

 Our Recipe of “The Everything Challah”